utah-cs3550-fa24/assignments/hw7.md

 EC2.
 The grading application will then become publically accessible.
 Specifically, you will:

-- Purchase a domain
+- Purchase a domain name
 - Rent a virtual computer from Amazon Web Services
 - Install Django and a web server to that virtual machine
 - Set up that machine to serve your website
 - Acquire LetsEncrypt certificates for your website

-The assignment is due Friday, 10 Nov before midnight.
+The assignment is due Friday, 6 Dec before midnight.
 The course's normal extension policy applies.
+Please note that this due date is the last day of class, right before finals begin.
+We **strongly encourage** you to finish early.

+> [!NOTE]
-See below for hand-in instructions;
-they are different from normal assignments
+> See below for hand-in instructions; they are different from normal
+> assignments.

 General Rules
 -------------

 By and large, this assignment involves carefully following directions without much creativity.
-As a result, please feel free to ask for help and include screenshots, error messages, or the like; it won't count as plagiarism unless it's literally someone else clicking the buttons.
+As a result, please *feel free to ask for help* and include screenshots, error messages, or the like; it's not plagiarism unless it's literally someone else clicking the buttons.

 Likewise, feel free to use online resources.
 There are *many* online guides to setting up EC2 machines, NGINX, and similar, and many have